Congratulations on your big decision to move to COLORADO!

 A Robust Job Market and Business Culture

-With an unemployment rate of just 3.3 percent, Colorado is one of the best states for job seekers.
+With an unemployment rate of just 3.3%, Colorado is one of the best states for job seekers, so it makes sense why people are moving from NJ to CO.
 The professional and business services sector dominates when it comes to new career opportunities, and new residents to the state’s top cities enjoy high salaries coupled with a low cost of living.
-With excellent job growth, high labor force participation and low unemployment, U.S. News and World Report ranked Colorado number one for the overall economy and third for employment prospects.
+With excellent job growth, high labor force participation, and low unemployment, U.S. News and World Report ranked Colorado No. 1 for the overall economy and third for employment prospects.

 Business Insider also ranks Colorado as one of the top states for new business owners.
-The publication measures startup activity, business survival rates, productivity and availability of employees as part of its metrics for determining which states fare best for potential business owners.
-They also rank states based on tax climates, cost of living and education level of potential employees.
-According to the report, more businesses open than close here, which is a sign of a healthy economy ripe for an entrepreneur.
+The publication measures startup activity, business survival rates, productivity, and availability of employees as part of its metrics for determining which states fare best for potential business owners.
+They also rank states based on tax climates, cost of living, and education level of potential employees.
+According to the report, more businesses open than close here, which signifies a healthy economy ripe for an entrepreneur.

 A Focus on Education

-Colorado ranks as 10th in the nation when it comes to overall smarts—high standardized test scores, college graduation rates and IQ scores are the criteria for which states made the cut, according to an AL.com study.
-That’s just below New Jersey’s place at number nine, but still pretty impressive when it comes to intelligence.
-The state boasts several high-ranking universities, including the University of Colorado at Boulder, The University of Denver and Colorado State University.
+Colorado ranks 10th in the nation when it comes to overall smarts — high standardized test scores, college graduation rates, and IQ scores are the criteria for which states made the cut, according to an AL.com study.
+When comparing Colorado to New Jersey, NJ places ninth, but CO is still pretty impressive when it comes to intelligence.
+The state boasts several high-ranking universities, including the University of Colorado at Boulder, The University of Denver, and Colorado State University.
 It’s also home to the esteemed United States Air Force Academy, located in Colorado Springs.

 Before You Make the Move

 Pack your winter gear.
 While Colorado is known for enjoying 300 days of sunshine each year, it can pack a punch when it comes to winter temps.
-Denver averages about 60.2 inches of snow a year, more than Newark’s 26 inches and greater than the national average of 27 inches.
-No need to pack too many umbrellas though.
-The mile high city averages just 16.7 inches of rain annually as compared to Newark’s 47.5.
+Denver averages about 60.2 inches of snow yearly, more than Newark’s 26 inches and greater than the national average of 27 inches.
+No need to pack too many umbrellas, though.
+The Mile High City averages just 16.7 inches of rain annually compared to Newark’s 47.5.
 Summers are scorchers in Denver, with the average high temp hovering around 88.9 degrees Fahrenheit, higher than Newark’s 86 degrees in July.
-Overall, Denver averages higher average high temps in most months when compared to Newark, so you may want to purge a few of your heavier winter clothes before your move.
+Overall, comparing Newark to Colorado, Denver averages higher average high temps in most months than Newark, so you may want to purge a few of your heavier winter clothes before your move.

 Tune Up Your Car

 Unless you plan to live in Denver, prepare to drive to most places in Colorado.
-Grand Junction has a walkability score of just 33, meaning that it’s heavily car dependent and there are few places that are accessible by foot.
-Colorado Springs comes in slightly better with a bike score of 45, a transit score of 19 and a walkability score of 35.
-Compared to Trenton, New Jersey, with a walkability score of 70 and Passaic with a walkability score of 82, Colorado is heavily car-dependent, so prepare to be behind the wheel more often in your new home.
+Grand Junction has a walkability score of just 33, meaning that it’s heavily car-dependent, and few places are accessible by foot.
+Colorado Springs comes in slightly better with a bike score of 45, a transit score of 19, and a walkability score of 35.
+Compared to Trenton, New Jersey, with a walkability score of 70, and Passaic, with a walkability score of 82, Colorado is not as walkable, so prepare to be behind the wheel more often in your new home.

 Choose Your Movers Early

-Moving cross-country is a lot more complex than moving in-town, and there are a lot of factors to consider before you choose a moving company.
-First, find out if your intended movers specialize in long distance moves.
-Long distance moves require more logistics than in-town moves, coordinating truck schedules, storage facility availability and driver scheduling.
-There are many small details and logistics that your movers will have to coordinate, so it pays to go with a company that specializes in moves from New Jersey to states in the West.
+Moving cross-country is a lot more complex than moving in town, and there are a lot of factors to consider before you choose a moving company.
+First, find out if your intended movers specialize in long-distance moves.
+Long-distance moves require more logistics than in-town moves, coordinating truck schedules, storage facility availability, and driver scheduling.
+Your movers will have to coordinate many small details and logistics, so it pays to go with a company that specializes in moves from New Jersey to states in the West.

-Book your movers early as the best companies often fill their schedules months in advance.
+Book your movers early; the best companies often fill their schedules months in advance.
 The summer months are the most popular for moves as families want to get settled before the school year starts.
-Most people who move cross-country prefer to move during good weather and on weekends, so if you’re planning to move on a Saturday in the summer, it pays to book your mover as early as possible.
+Most people moving from New Jersey to Colorado prefer to move during good weather and on weekends, so if you’re planning to move on a Saturday in the summer, it pays to book your mover as early as possible.
 If you’re selling one home while buying another, you may need date flexibility, and getting your mover booked early ensures that you can make the necessary changes before your moving day.

 White Glove’s Long Distance Price Lock Guarantee